CoderSaty/GitTutorials/readme.md

-mkdir foldername --> this will create a folder with given folder name cd path --> to move to that path cd== change directory
+mkdir foldername --> this will create a folder with given folder name cd path --> to move to that path cd== change directory pwd ==> this will display the current working directory of the terminal ls -la ==> in order to see all the hidden git files

 ```

 ### working with files and directory